xavidop/dialogflow-cx-cli/docs/docs/nluprofiler/tests.md

       # the input type
       # it could be text or audio
       type: text
       # The input itself in text format.
-For type: audio, you have to specify the audio tag.
+For type: audio, you have to specify the audio file.
       text: I want 3 pizzas
     validate:
       # Intent that is supposed to be detected